 - Meanwhile, in a high-speed blender, prepare the cashew cream by blending the cashews and ½ cup water until very smooth.½ cup raw cashews, ½ cup water

 - Remove the lid once the pressure has released.
 Discard the bay leaf.
 Pour in the cashew cream and stir well.
-Add salt and pepper, to taste, and enjoy!salt and pepper
+Add salt and pepper to taste and enjoy!salt and pepper

 💌 Save For Later!